Mahesh2730/sql-project/DESIGN.md

 # Design Document

-By MAHESH VARDHAN
+By MAHESH VARDHAN PENUMALA

-Video overview: <URL HERE>

-# Design Document

-By [Your Name Here]

-Video overview: [URL HERE]
+Video overview:

 ## Scope

-In this section you should answer the following questions:

 * What is the purpose of your database?